michaelkerr0576/rellygudfutos_v2/README.md

 **Testing with MongoDB & Mongoose**
 <br/>

 Decided to use an in-memory database over mocks.
 This will allow the tests to be directly executed on the in-memory database.
-This allows the tests to more closely emulate production instead of using mocks that can be incorrect, incomplete or outdated :nerd_face:
+This allows the tests to closely emulate production instead of using mocks that can be incorrect, incomplete or outdated :nerd_face:

 **Useful Links:**